-The Mockingjay is an unsatisfying finish and the weakest of the three, but the reason is hard to pinpoint.
-Whatever criticism can be heaped upon The Mockingjay can be applied to the other books: the frenetic pacing, the crummy love-triangle, an unlikable protagonist, etc. In The Mockingjay, however, these flaws are amped up and harder to overlook.
-It lacks the spare moments of warmth and hope that were always to be found in the others.
-I don’t think it’s solid to write off a book as “too dark”, but the moments of darkness in The Mockingjay come at the expense of everything that has previously been established.
+The Mockingjay is an unsatisfying finish and the weakest of the three books, but the reason is hard to pinpoint.
+Whatever criticism can be heaped upon The Mockingjay can be applied to the other books: the frenetic pacing, the crummy love triangle, an unlikable protagonist, etc. In The Mockingjay, however, these flaws are amped up and harder to overlook.
+It lacks the spare moments of warmth and hope that were always found in the others.
+I don’t think it’s solid to write off a book as “too dark,” but the moments of darkness in The Mockingjay come at the expense of everything that has been previously established.
 Characters act out of sorts, seemingly for the express purpose of sinking the book faster.
 (In critiquing such actions, I’ll be careful to not give away the body count or ending; additionally, so much happens in this book that the details given here aren’t as spoiler-y as they may seem.)

 The book is set a week or two after the events of Catching Fire.
-Peeta is being held by the Capitol and there is no news of whether he is dead or alive.
+Peeta is being held by the Capitol and there is no news as to whether he’s dead or alive.
 Katniss, Gale, and the District 12 survivors are living underground in District 13.
-Katniss spends a good amount of time blowing off her responsibilities to nap in closets and contemplate whether or not she wants to become the face of the rebellion as ‘the Mockingjay’.
+Katniss spends a good amount of time blowing off her responsibilities to nap in closets and contemplate whether or not she wants to become the face of the rebellion as the Mockingjay.
 Everything is being done to convince her to step into the role of figurehead by 13’s leader: President Coin.
-I use the word ‘figurehead’, because this is all Katniss can be.
+I use the word figurehead, because this is all Katniss can be.
 She’s a good face for a resistance, but it’s laughable to think of her as a leader.

-Gale and Katniss share moments alone that I think are supposed to be meaningful, but they’ve drifted so far apart that it no longer feels genuine when she calls him her ‘best friend’.
+Gale and Katniss share moments alone that I think are supposed to be meaningful, but they’ve drifted so far from each other that it no longer feels genuine when she calls him her best friend.
 Collins wants the most out of her love triangle and isn’t going to let a little lack of compatibility get in her way.
 (I don’t imagine the filmmakers will either, have you seen the gorgeous men they found to play Gale and Peeta?)
-In this book, Collins has lost her grip on the lead characters and it falls to the reader to remember what was initially compelling about them.
+In this book, Collins has lost her grip on the lead characters, and it falls to the reader to remember what was initially compelling about them.

 So long as Katniss is going to sacrifice her better self for the sake of the rebellion, you’d think she’d be good at moving it along, right?
 Katniss tells her comrades and camera crew that she’s supposed to deviate from the schedule of photo ops for a real mission.
-When she leads them into a corner and feels guilty that they’re dropping one after the other, she confesses:
+When she leads them into a corner and feels guilty that they’re dying one after another, she confesses: